A Parsimonious Personalized Dose Finding Model via Dimension Reduction: Data Analysis

-To make a comparison among the methods, we randomly split the dataset 100 times to obtain the training dataset including 800 patients and testing dataset consisting of the rest 903 patients.
+To make a comparison among the methods, we randomly split the dataset $100$ times to obtain the training dataset including $800$ patients and testing dataset consisting of the rest $1544$ patients.
 However, in practice, the true dose level is still unknown on the testing set.
 Hence, there does not exist a direct measure to evaluate the performance.
-To address this issue, we calculate an expected reward for each subject in the testing data.
-To be specific, suppose the predicted optimal doses are $a_1, \ldots, a_n$, respectively for subjects in the testing data, we then calculate an estimated value function $\widehat{\mathcal{R}}$ that is only based on the testing data, \$ \widehat{\mathcal{R}}_{\text{test}} = \frac{1}{\text{ntest}}\sum\limits_{j=1}^\text{ntest}\frac{ \sum_{i=1}^\text{ntest} R_i K_{\mathbf{h}}(X_j - X_i, a_j - A_i)/{P(A_i \mid X_i)}}{\sum_{i=1}^\text{ntest} K_{\mathbf{h}}(X_j - X_i, a_j - A_i) }. \$ We report the average values and standard errors of the estimated value function over 100 runs in Table \ref{tab:3}.
-The results suggest that the direct learning approach performs the best, while the pseudo-direct learning approach performs almost identical to the K-O-learning.
-Random forests and Lasso have inferior performance in this study.
-We note that the majority of the observed warfarin dose levels in the dataset are not far away from the optimal dose level because most observations have an observed INR close to 2.5.
+To address this issue, we calculate an expected reward for each subject on the testing dataset.
+To be specific, suppose the predicted optimal doses are $a_1, \ldots, a_n$, respectively for subjects on the testing dataset, we then calculate an estimated value function $\widehat{\mathcal{R}}$ which is only based on the testing dataset, \$ \widehat{\mathcal{R}}_{\text{test}} = \frac{1}{\text{ntest}}\sum\limits_{j=1}^\text{ntest}\frac{ \sum_{i=1}^\text{ntest} R_i K_{v}(X_j - X_i, a_j - A_i)}{\sum_{i=1}^\text{ntest} K_{v}(X_j - X_i, a_j - A_i) }. \$

+We report the average values and standard errors of the estimated value function on the testing dataset over repeating $100$ experiments in Figure \ref{Fig:realdataplot}.
+The results suggest that direct and direct-split learning approaches perform best, while the pseudo-direct learning approach slightly outperforms other methods.
+Most of the observed warfarin dose levels in the dataset are not far away from the optimal dose level because most observations have an observed INR close to $2.5$.
+Hence, the improvement we observe is minor.